ThierryHFR/libmfp2-canon/README.md

 # STATE

-Tested with sane 1.0.25 and 1.0.32 (may not work for lower versions) Currently the backend allow image in A4 format.
+Tested with sane 1.0.25 and 1.0.32 (may not work for lower versions) In Platen, the backend recognizes CARD, L_L, L_P, 4X6_L, 4X6_P, HAGAKI_L, HAGAKI_P, 2L_L, 2L_P, A5, B5, A4 and LETTER formats.
+In ADF, the backend recognizes A4 and LETTER formats.
 The scan works in color or in gray map.
 The options are not well handled, so they might not work.
 The color option allow to chose between color or graymap modes.
-The resolution option allow to have a hight or low quality for the output.
+The resolution option allow to have a 75, 150, 300 or 600 quality for the output.
+The source option allow to chose between Platen, ADF and ADF Duplex, i don't have a means of detection, so it depends on the hardware.

 # KNOWN PROBLEMS